open-telemetry/opentelemetry-operator/README.md

 At this point, the Operator does *not* validate the contents of the configuration file: if the configuration is invalid, the instance will still be created but the underlying OpenTelemetry Collector might crash.

+### Upgrades

+As noted above, the OpenTelemetry Collector format is continuing to evolve.
+However, a best-effort attempt is made to upgrade all managed `OpenTelemetryCollector` resources.

+In certain scenarios, it may be desirable to prevent the operator from upgrading certain `OpenTelemetryCollector` resources.
+For example, when a resource is configured with a custom `.Spec.Image`, end users may wish to manage configuration themselves as opposed to having the operator upgrade it.
+This can be configured on a resource by resource basis with the exposed property `.Spec.UpgradeStrategy`.

+By configuring a resource's `.Spec.UpgradeStrategy` to `none`, the operator will skip the given instance during the upgrade routine.

+The default and only other acceptable value for `.Spec.UpgradeStrategy` is `automatic`.

+### `opentelemetry-operator` vs `OpenTelemetryCollector` Versioning

+By default, the operator ensures consistent versioning between itself and the managed `OpenTelemetryCollector` resources.
+That is, if the operator is based on version `0.40.0`, it will create resources with an underlying core `opentelemetry-collector` at version `0.40.0`.

+When a custom `Spec.Image` is used, the operator will not manage this versioning and upgrading.
+In this scenario, it is best practice that the operator version should match the underlying core version.
+Given a `OpenTelemetryCollector` resource with a `Spec.Image` configured to a custom image based on underlying core `opentelemetry-collector` at version `0.40.0`, it is recommended that the operator is kept at version `0.40.0`.

 ### Deployment modes

 The `CustomResource` for the `OpenTelemetryCollector` exposes a property named `.Spec.Mode`, which can be used to specify whether the collector should run as a `DaemonSet`, `Sidecar`, or `Deployment` (default).
 Look at [this sample](https://github.com/open-telemetry/opentelemetry-operator/blob/main/tests/e2e/daemonset-features/00-install.yaml) for reference.